ManhTrinhNguyen/Kubernetes/kubectl-CMD.md

   -> Better practice Kubernetes Configuration files

   - kubectl apply -f [filename] : take the configuration files as a parameter and does whatever in the file

+      ----Get More detail----

+  - kubectl get pod -o wide : Get more info of the Pod

 ```